Review: Peugeot 508 (2018)

 The optional active suspension (standard on higher-spec models) does a good job of smoothing out uneven road surfaces, although firming it up using the drive modes seems to make negligible difference.
 With the standard suspension, the 508 does tend to bounce over the odd bump, but its ride could never be described as firm.

 All petrol and diesel engines are quiet and refined, although the 1.6-litre Puretech 225 isn't as quick as you'd imagine.
-The 180PS will suffice for most drivers, while there's a plug-in hybrid variant due late in 2019.
+The 180PS will suffice for most drivers, while the plug-in petrol hybrid - added in early 2020 - gives the 508 serious company car appeal with 29g/km of CO2 and an offical 217mpg.

 Most 508 models sold in the UK will come with the eight-speed automatic gearbox.
 Although there's a slight delay when hitting the accelerator, most of the time the auto gearbox is in the correct gear and it's well suited to the car.
 More so than the manual gearbox, which feels a little stodgy to use.